A short story featuring: Threat, Implied Domestic Abuse,Toxic Relationships, Drug Use, Horror, Thriller, Rated 18 + for filicide.

-Barely five minutes away from school Ava asks, “Why don’t you and Daddy love each other anymore?”
+It’s a cold April afternoon, and I’m driving Ava home from school for the last time.
+Barely five minutes into the drive, Ava asks, “Why don’t you and Daddy love each other anymore?”

 The steering wheel is damp under my sweaty hands, “Sometimes people stop seeing things eye to eye, sweetie.”